Fine-tuned LLMs Know More, Hallucinate Less with Few-Shot Sequence-to-Sequence Semantic Parsing over Wikidata: Implementation

 \subsection{Executing Queries on Wikidata}

-After obtaining the SPARQL query, we proceed to retrieve answers from the Wikidata SPARQL endpoint\footnote{\url{https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service}}.
-The retrieval of all answers is conducted with respect to the time frame of May 2023.
-Since Wikidata is actively updating, the gold SPARQL can be easily re-executed to acquire up-to-date answers, allowing the benchmark to compare with forthcoming iterations of large language models.
+SPARQL queries are used to retrieve answers from the Wikidata SPARQL endpoint\footnote{\url{https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service}}.
+Since Wikidata is actively being updated, the gold SPARQL can be easily re-executed to acquire up-to-date answers, allowing the benchmark to compare with forthcoming iterations of large language models.